larrylehan/larrylehan.github.io/_pages/about.md

 ## Recent News
-Apr 4, 2025. **[Invited talk at Department of Management Science and Statistics at University of Texas at San Antonio (Virtual)]** On the Role of Surrogates in Conformal Inference of Individual Causal Effects.
+Apr 4, 2025. **[Invited talk]** I will present ``On the Role of Surrogates in Conformal Inference of Individual Causal Effects" at the Department of Management Science and Statistics at the University of Texas at San Antonio.

-Mar 14, 2025. **[Invited talk at University of Washington Biostatistics Working Group (Virtual)]** Yi Liu will present our work, Targeted Data Fusion for Causal Survival Analysis Under Distribution Shift.
+Mar 14, 2025. **[Invited talk]** Yi Liu will present our work, ``Targeted Data Fusion for Causal Survival Analysis Under Distribution Shift" at the University of Washington Biostatistics Working Group.

-Mar 14, 2025. **[Invited talk at the ASA Covariate Adjustment Working Group Journal Club]** Yi Liu will present our work, COADVISE: Covariate Adjustment with Variable Selection in RCTs.
+Mar 14, 2025. **[Invited talk]** Yi Liu will present our work, ``COADVISE: Covariate Adjustment with Variable Selection in RCTs" at the ASA Covariate Adjustment Working Group Journal Club.

 Jan 30, 2025. **[New preprint]** [Targeted Data Fusion for Causal Survival Analysis Under Distribution Shift](https://arxiv.org/pdf/2501.18798) is available on Arxiv.

 Jan 16, 2025. **[New preprint]** [COADVISE: Covariate Adjustment with Variable Selection in Randomized Controlled Trials](https://arxiv.org/pdf/2501.08945) is available on Arxiv.

-Jan 8, 2025. **[Teaching]** Spring 2025, teaching a PhD-level first course in causal inference, PHTH 6800: Causal Inference in Public Health Research, Boston, MA.
+Jan 8, 2025. **[Teaching]** I will teach a PhD-level first course in causal inference, PHTH 6800: Causal Inference in Public Health Research in Spring 2025.

 Jan 6, 2025. **[Publication]** [Robust Inference for Federated Meta-Learning](https://www.tandfonline.com/doi/full/10.1080/01621459.2024.2443246) has been published in *Journal of the American Statistical Association*.